 Retiring abroad is a great option for military veterans

-Unlike most Americans they will have usually have a guaranteed pension on top of their social security benefits.
-This can mean a retired military veteran faces a retirement in relative wealth compared to most Americans, and extraordinary wealth compared to other people if the veteran decides to live in a poorer, developing country.
+Unlike most Americans, they will usually have a guaranteed pension on top of their social security benefits.
+This can mean a retired military veteran faces retirement in relative wealth compared to most Americans and extraordinary wealth compared to others if the veteran decides to live in a poorer, developing country.

-Benefits of formal visa programs.
 Many countries, particularly poorer ones in Southeast Asia and Latin America have formal retirement visa programs under various names and guises.
 These visa programs have reduced or no taxation for retirees on a pension, allowing you to save considerable money over many parts of the United States.
-The requirements of these can vary substantially from country to country, but in general you must not have a criminal record, you must show signed proof of your pension, you must show proof that you have private healthcare, and you must be over a certain age.
+The requirements of these can vary substantially from country to country, but in general, you must not have a criminal record, you must show signed proof of your pension, you must show proof that you have private healthcare, and you must be over a certain age.
 You will typically apply for the visa stateside and apply through the nearest consulate or embassy of the country you wish to move to.

-The Department of Veterans Affairs has a portal dedicated to providing information for military retirees who choose to live overseas during retirement.
+The Department of Veterans Affairs has a portal that provides information for military retirees who choose to live overseas during retirement.
 Visit the VA site for more info.

-Downfalls and risks of retiring overseas
+Downfalls and Risks of Retiring Overseas

 As any experienced ex-pat knows, while there are many benefits to living overseas, there are drawbacks.
 You cannot export an American lifestyle overseas without substantial expenses.
 You will deal with inefficient businesses and bureaucracies far worse than in America.
 You may deal with a lot of crime.
 You may see a lot of poverty.
 Healthcare may be cheap, but it might not be as high of quality.
 You may be far away from your loved ones and friends.